Yeamy/SQLiteDataSet/README.md

 ```

 ### 5. Extra Field
-Data come from same row of Cursor can unserialize into a extra field.
+Data come from same row of Cursor can deserialize into a extra field.

 source table: